 The Network Power Saving Configuration refers to operations to configure the network parameters and thresholds such as those in RRM for RAN to activate/deactivate the power saving operations.

-As example, the EE Control Framework and the associated functions can be mapped to SON functions as described in Section 6.1.
+As example, the EE Control Framework and the associated functions can be mapped to SON functions as described in clause 6.1.
 The description of rules and attributes in the EE policies can translate high level operators' EE objectives into specific EE control operations in RAN.
 The SON functions should be extended or enhanced to support the following functions:

 - Automated PA power adaptation at symbol level: e.g. for 4G networks, adaptation of output power is performed at TTI level every1ms and the power amplifier can be switched on and off per at per symbol level (every 1/14 ms).